-Constants for the maths libraries are provided in the include file mathvals.inc.
+Constants for the mathematics libraries are provided in the include file mathvals.inc.

-The elementary function library is also described in appendix N of the occam 2 Reference manual.
+The elementary function library is also described in Appendix M of the occam 2.1 Reference Manual.

-1.4.1 Introduction and terminology
+3.1 Introduction and terminology

-This, and the following subsections, contain some notes on the presentation of the elementary function libraries described in section 1.4.2, and the TB version described in section 1.4.3.
+This, and the following subsections, contain some notes on the presentation of the elementary function libraries described in section 3.2, and the TB version described in section 3.3.

-These function subroutines have been written to be compatible with the ANSI standard for binary floating-point arithmetic (ANSI-IEEE std 754-1985), as implemented in OCCAM.
+These function subroutines have been written to be compatible with the ANSI standard for binary floating-point arithmetic (ANSI-IEEE std 754-1985), as implemented in occam.
 They are based on the algorithms in: